VlodkoMr/near-river/readme.md

 #### Usage

 After running docker - substreams will begin collecting data from the NEAR blockchain, using the configurations from your environment settings.
 API endpoints will be available for querying the database, all endpoints are documented in the [http://localhost:3000/docs](http://localhost:3000/docs).

-If you run docker with GPU support, you can use the AI-powered API to query the database with AI-generated SQL queries, ask questions about the data, and get insights.
+If you run docker with GPU support, you can use the AI-powered API to query the database with AI-generated SQL queries, ask questions about the data, and get insights:

+#### AI Usage

+To use the AI features, ensure that the API is running with GPU support and that the AI model has been downloaded as described earlier.
+The following AI endpoints are available:

+- POST `/api/analytics/sql` - Submit a data-related question, and the AI will generate the most relevant SQL query and return both the query and the resulting data.
+We use the `sqlcoder-7b-2` model for this task to generate SQL query and request data from the database.
+  > Request: {question: string}
+  > Success response: {question: string, sql: string, data: object[]}
+  > Error response: {question: string, sql: string, error: string}
+- POST `/api/analytics/question` - Ask a general question about the data.
+The AI will internally use the `/api/analytics/sql` endpoint to retrieve and analyze the data and then process the answer using the `Llama-3.2-1B-Instruct` model.
+  > Request: {sql_question: string, data_question: string}. `sql_question` is used to generate SQL query, `data_question` is used to generate the answer based on the data.
+  > Success response: {question: string, answer: string}
+  > Error response: {question: string, error: string}

+Update AI settings in `api/config/settings.py` to customize the model behavior - increase the `AI_SQL_MODEL_NUM_BEAMS` and `AI_SQL_MODEL_MAX_TOKENS` to get better results at the cost of speed and memory.

 ### Why Choose NEAR River?